-Nursing managers and educators may use the study’s insights to improve disaster and emergency nursing competence and enhance care capabilities.
-Recommendations that emerged from nurses’ experiences could improve future planning of disaster relief programs, from pre-deployment phase to the conclusion of the mission.
-Healthcare stakeholders may benefit from the unique insights revealed here addressing weather conditions preparedness, multinational team collaboration in emergency states speaking a universal language such as English, and planning international emergency-response collaboration training for local-foreign partnerships.
-In addition, psychological preparedness in the pre-departure phase, mental support in the disaster zone for both foreign and local teams at the end of each work day, and debriefing group meetings program for the post-mission time are all crucial actions for preventing long-term unprocessed experiences' implications.
+The study’s insights can help nursing managers and educators improve disaster and emergency nursing competence and enhance care capabilities.
+Recommendations emerging from nurses’ experiences could improve future planning of disaster relief programs, from the pre-deployment phase to the mission’s conclusion.
+Healthcare stakeholders may benefit from the unique insights revealed here addressing weather conditions preparedness, speaking a universal language such as English to enhance multinational team collaboration, and planning international emergency-response collaboration training for local-foreign partnerships.
+In addition, psychological preparedness in the pre-departure phase, mental support in the disaster zone for foreign and local teams at the end of each work day, and debriefing group meetings post-mission are vital for preventing long-term reactions to unprocessed experiences.

-In addition, we strongly recommend debriefing sessions with the foreign delegation team members and the local team members, which can be performed via Zoom meetings.
-Not only will it contribute to the closure of the mission experience, it has the potential to build and strengthen diplomatic relationships.
+We also strongly recommend debriefing sessions with the delegation and local team members through Zoom meetings, which can contribute to the closure of the mission experience, and build and strengthen diplomatic relationships.

 References